• Skip to primary navigation

 where to eat in times square at locally-owned restaurants and avoid national chainsShake Shack

-Shake Shack made its name with upscale burgers, hot dogs, fries and shakes courtesy of NYC restaurateur icon Danny Meyer, one of the smartest businessmen and nicest guys in the food business, top reasons his restaurants are so successful.
+Shake Shack made its name with upscale burgers, hot dogs, fries and shakes courtesy of NYC restaurateur icon Danny Meyer, one of the smartest businessmen and nicest guys in the food business, two reasons his restaurants are so successful.
+Excellent food and service are other reasons.

 The lines are long and it’s hard to find seats unless you stop in well before or well after normal lunch and dinner hours, especially before the theater curtain.

-Yes, Shake Shack is now an international chain, but its NYC’s own international chain, started here in an outpost in Madison Square Park, in Flatiron, that’s still there.
+Yes, Shake Shack is now an international chain, but it is NYC’s own international chain.
+Shake Shack started here in an outpost in Madison Square Park, in Flatiron, that’s still there.

 SEE ALSO Where to eat in Flatiron